 Suggested by Manon from Visiting the Dutch Countryside

 One of the best destinations in Europe to celebrate Christmas is the beautiful city of Dordrecht, The Netherlands.
 Dordrecht is one of the many cities that barely have foreign visitors.
 The reason?
 People don’t know that this city exists.
 But imagine walking through a cobbled stoned city that is filled with gorgeous canal houses.
 And although you can find those kinds of cities all throughout The Netherlands, Dordrecht feels different.
 Maybe it’s the lack of foreign tourists?
 The cosy atmosphere?
 The majestic city?
 Or the lovely people?
 I think it’s a combination of all of them, but I know one thing makes celebrating Christmas even more special.
-And that is visiting one of the best restaurants of Dordrecht.
+And that is visiting one of the best restaurants in Dordrecht.

-The restaurant/hotel Villa Augustus is one of the most special restaurants of Dordrecht.
+The restaurant/hotel Villa Augustus is one of the most special restaurants in Dordrecht.
 It opens 7 days a week from the early morning until the late evenings.
 The restaurant of Villa Augustus works with the best, local and organic products.
 And a lot of their products come from their own kitchen garden.
 All the vegetables, fruits and herbs go straight towards the kitchen after harvesting.
 You can walk through the kitchen garden, but there’s more to see.
 Village Augustus in Dordrecht has a big garden, an orchard, kitchen garden, an Italian garden and much more.
 The restaurant also has a big garden that you can walk through.
 Do stay on the paths that walk you through the gardens so you don’t destroy products.

 Another Favorite: The perfect 3 days in Amsterdam Itinerary written by a local

 Hamburg during Christmas – GERMANY